 - There are three Options from which to choose: Communication and Human Relationships, Organizational Communication, and Rhetoric and Public Discourse.
 An option is recommended but not required.
 See the Departmental Options for more information.

-- To ensure that PCOM students get both their COMM courses and their GER’s completed PCOM students are advised by Peer Advisors in University College.
-Please go to the Lommasson Center, room 269, to make an appointment with a peer advisor.
+- To ensure that PCOM students get both their COMM courses and their GER’s completed PCOM students are advised in the Undergraduate Advising Center.
+Please go to the Lommasson Center, room 269, to make an appointment with an advisor or visit their website to do so online.
 Once you are accepted into the department as a COMM major, you will select a faculty advisor with whom you will work to plan your major course of study.

 - That said, we encourage you to stop by and introduce yourselves to faculty in the department.
 Certainly you are welcome to come by during the Department Chair’s office hours to find out about career opportunities, etc.